-So, we began with the noun sorting cards.
+So, we began with the sorting cards.
 I created cards with REAL images that I believe relate to my children and their lives.
 The lesson is fairly simple.
 Print out these noun sorting cards, cut them out, and laminate the cards.
 Invite the child to do the work, perhaps with the use of objects.
 My sons fetched our police person figurine, for example, during this exercise.
 Many children respond well to concrete.

-Montessori Grammar Lesson
+Montessori Grammar Lesson with Noun Sorting Cards

 The Montessori Grammar Noun Sorting lesson is straightforward.